Homemade barbecue sauce is easy to make (and so is barbecue rub) and they taste GREAT! Making my own also saves me money!

-I have multiple chemical sensitivity, so many preservatives, especially MSG and sulphites cause me to have an uncomfortable reaction.
+I have multiple chemical sensitivity, so many preservatives, especially MSG and sulfites cause me to have an uncomfortable reaction.
 I like to avoid them as much as possible.
 Even if you don’t have sensitivities or allergies to things, they are just plain not good for you to consume!
+Making your own homemade barbecue sauce will help you avoid a lot of unnecessary ingredients you’ll find in store-bought sauce.

-When cooking at home, I make chemical free mixes such as this BBQ rub that my sister gave me the recipe for.
-When you make your own spice mixes, you can also tailor them to your needs and desires, such as gluten free, Paleo, or other eating plans you may be on.
-Click here to see how to make homemade taco seasoning mix and here to see how to make homemade ranch dip mix.
+When cooking at home, I make chemical-free mixes such as this barbecue rub that my sister gave me the recipe for.
+When you make your own spice mixes, you can also tailor them to your needs and desires, such as gluten-free, Paleo, or other eating plans you may be on.
+Click here to see how to make homemade taco seasoning mix here to make Italian seasoning, and here to see how to make homemade ranch dip mix.

 - 1/4 C. raw sugar